 The market for gasification of fossil fuels, biomass and waste is expected to reach $901 billion by 2028.
 European stakeholders are committed to advancing gasification technologies, although public support has yet to materialize due to a lack of awareness of the benefits.
 By producing clean energy, biochar, and biofuels from biomass and waste, gasification is a key enabler for decarbonizing the EU's energy consumption.

 Long-term solutions are needed to reduce greenhouse gas emissions, avert global temperature rise, and create a sustainable circular economy.
 These three goals could be achieved by gasifying biomass and waste into syngas and biochar and converting them into energy forms.
 This could not only reduce the amount of waste in Europe but additionally generate renewable energy.

 The EBA association was founded in 2009 and aims to promote and advertise sustainable biogas and biomethane production.
 Today, more than 200 organizations, scientific institutes and companies from Europe and the rest of the world belong to its network.

-Angela Hofmann is a lecturer at the Department of Environmental, Process and Energy Engineering and leader of the Josef Ressel Center.
+Angela Hofmann is a researcher at the Department of Environmental, Process and Energy Engineering and leader of the Josef Ressel Center.
 Foto: MCI Koller

 The Josef Ressel Center is occupied with the production of Powdered Activated Carbon from Municipal Residues.
 Foto: MCI Koller